k-fathi/learn-DevOps-tools/Learn-Linux/15_Special_Permissions.md

 ## 2. SGID (Set Group ID)
 - For files: Executes with the group permissions of the file.
-- For directories: Files created inside a directory will inherit the group owner of the this directory.
+- For directories: Files created inside a directory will inherit the group owner of this directory.

 ### Example: